Jacob the Liar

 Jacob the Liar is a 1969 novel written by the East German Jewish author Jurek Becker.
 The German original title is Jakob der Lügner (/de/).
 Becker was awarded the Heinrich-Mann Prize (1971) and the Charles Veillon Prize (1971) after the publication of his bestseller.

-The novel was made into two films, Jacob the Liar (1975) by Frank Beyer, which was nominated for Best Foreign Language Film at the 49th Academy Awards, and Jakob the Liar (1999), a Hollywood production starring Robin Williams.
+The novel was made into two films, Jacob the Liar (1974) by Frank Beyer, which was nominated for Best Foreign Language Film at the 49th Academy Awards, and Jakob the Liar (1999), a Hollywood production starring Robin Williams.

 Jacob the Liar was first translated into English by Melvin Kornfeld in 1975, but without Becker's input.
 A new English translation was made in 1990 by Leila Vennewitz and Becker, published in 1996 it won the Helen and Kurt Wolff Translator's Prize.

 Plot summary

-The novel follows the life of the Jewish protagonist Jacob Heym in the ghetto of Łódź, Poland during the German occupation of World War II.
+The novel follows the life of the Jewish protagonist Jacob Heym in an unnamed ghetto in Poland during the German occupation of World War II.
 Jacob met an 8-year-old girl named Lina, whose parents were both killed and who is hidden from the Germans after escaping from the camp transport train.

 While walking around the ghetto near the time of curfew, Jacob is suddenly stopped by a seemingly bored German officer on a patrol.
 The officer pretends that the Jewish curfew of 8 pm has already passed, and sends the hapless Jacob to the police station.
 Jacob obeys him submissively and is followed by the sentinel's flashlight.
 He arrives at the station where he hears radio news reporting about the approach of the Red Army.
-Miraculously, Jacob is released since the sentinel was playing a practical joke on him and it was not yet curfew.
-The first Jew to leave that station alive, Jacob cannot believe his luck.
-Both this and the radio broadcast fill him with hope.
+Miraculously, Jacob is released since the sentinel was playing a practical joke on him and it was not yet curfew and is the first Jew to leave the station alive.
+Jacob cannot believe his luck and both this and the radio broadcast fill him with hope.

-The next day he is working with his partner Mischa, who wants to risk his life by stealing potatoes.
+The next day he is working with his partner Mischa, who risks his life by stealing potatoes.
 At the last moment, Jacob impedes his attempt and gives him the good news about the Russians, but Mischa is skeptical - so Jacob, to give Mischa hope, tells him he has a hidden radio, otherwise forbidden in the ghetto.

-Jacob lies for the first time by pretending that he possesses a radio since he figures that nobody would believe him if he tells them he saw the precinct from inside.
+Here Jacob lies for the first time pretending that he possesses a radio since he figures that nobody would believe him if he tells them he saw the precinct from inside and left alive.
 The question raised in the reader's mind is "Does he act responsibly by lying, even if he has only good intentions?"
 Jacob has enlivened Mischa who immediately goes to Rosa Frankfurter's parents to convey the word.
 Although he promised Jacob not to mention his name when spreading the news, Mischa breaks his word.
-Rosa's skeptical father Felix is enraged by the dangerous news Mischa is spreading without proof.
-Felix destroys a radio he is hiding in the basement.
-Mischa eventually spreads the lie out: Jacob possesses a radio.
+Rosa's skeptical father Felix is enraged by the dangerous news Mischa is spreading and destroys the radio he is hiding in the basement for fear of discovery.
+Mischa eventually spreads the lie widely: Jacob possesses a radio.